MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-register-com.md

 - MET150
 - MOE150
 ms.assetid: 55bd8c38-3316-48ae-a368-4959b2c1684e
-description: "Learn to verify your domain and set up DNS records for email, Skype for Business Online, and other services at Register.com for Office 365."
+description: "Learn to verify your domain and set up DNS records for email, Skype for Business Online, and other services at Register.com for Microsoft."
 ---

-# Create DNS records at Register.com for Office 365
+# Create DNS records at Register.com for Microsoft

  **[Check the Domains FAQ](../setup/domains-faq.md)** if you don't find what you're looking for.